Sri Lanka Artillery: Sri Lanka Artillery

 The CA was renamed in 1972 as the Sri Lanka Artillery when Ceylon became a republic.
 The 4th Regiment, Sri Lanka Artillery transitioned into a field artillery role as it decommissioned its anti-aircraft guns.
 Several years later the air defence role of the Sri Lankan military was taken over by the Sri Lanka Air Force Regiment, which it carries out to this day.

 In 1980 a new volunteer regiment, the 5th (V) Artillery Regiment was formed from the 2nd Battalion of the Ceylon National Guard.
-With the on set of the Sri Lankan Civil War, SLA grew in size and added British Ordnance QF 25 pounder Mark III field guns to its inventory.
+With the onset of the Sri Lankan Civil War, SLA grew in size and added British Ordnance QF 25 pounder Mark III field guns to its inventory.
 These were used in major military operations in the 1980s such as the Vadamarachchi Operation.
-New regiments were formed with new sources of weaponry in the 1990s and 2000s from China and the Czech Republic.
-With the escalation of the Sri Lankan civil war 85 mm Type 56 field guns, 122 mm howitzers, 152 mm gun-howitzers, 130 mm field guns and 120 mm, 82 mm mortars were introduced, and in 2000 RM-70 Multiple rocket launchers were added, increasing SLA's firepower.
+24 3.7-inch AA guns were in service till the early 1990s New regiments were formed with new sources of weaponry in the 1990s and 2000s from China and the Czech Republic.
+With the escalation of the Sri Lankan civil war 85 mm Type 56 field guns, 122 mm howitzers, 152 mm gun-howitzers, 130 mm field guns and 120 mm mortars, 82 mm mortars were introduced, and in 2000 RM-70 Multiple rocket launchers were added, increasing SLA's firepower.
 Target acquisition was carried out to locate enemy guns using AN/TPQ-36 Firefinder radars and SLC-2 Radar as counter-battery radars by its Independent Locating Battery.

 At present the Sri Lanka Artillery has nine regular regiments, two volunteer regiments and a regimental band.
 These units form the Artillery Brigade.
 During the civil war, SLA has provided fire support for almost all military operations carried out by the Sri Lanka Army.
 At times the SLA has deployed one regular (RFT) and two volunteer regiments in an infantry role to meet the shortage of infantry.
 In 2020, the SLA raised the 15th Drone Regiment for surveillance and target acquisition, deploying UAVs to monitor isolated areas during the COVID-19 pandemic.